eventh/kpro9/CSjark/docs/user/config.rst

 The enumeration definition can be of two types.
 The first one, mapping specified integer by its struct member name, so it gains string value dependent on the actual integer value.
 And the second, where assigned string values correspond to every struct member of the type defined in the configuration.

 The enum definition, as an attribute of the ``Structs`` item of the configuration file, always starts by ``enums`` keyword.
 It is followed by list of members/types for which we want to define enumerated integer values for.
-Each list item consists 2 mandatory and 1 optional value
+Each list item consists of 2 mandatory and 1 optional values
 ::

     - member | type: member name | type name